Internet2/comanage-registry-docker/docs/simple-development.md

 using the username and password combination you added to the password file.

+Note that an authentication module used in production, like the Shibboleth Service Provider (SP), often sets the "username" to a more sophisticated value.
+For example, if the Shibboleth SP is configured to consume eduPersonPrincipalName (ePPN) and populate that into `REMOTE_USER` then the "username" might be a value like `scott.koranda@uwm.edu`.

+You can mock up the same behavior by simply adding the "username" `scott.koranda@uwm.edu` with a password using the above technique.

 ### Mocking Apache CGI environment variables

 Some COmanage Registry functionality, such as the